 From fun spots on Portobello Road to fine dining on Kensington Park Road, Notting Hill is definitely on the up as a restaurant destination.
 Here's our pick of the best restaurants in the area.

 For years Clare Smyth was seen as the guiding light of Gordon Ramsay's flagship Hospital Road restaurant.
-Since going it alone with her own fine-dining spot in Notting Hill she's already notched up two Michelin stars as well as the top London slot in the Good Food Guide.
+Since going it alone with her own fine-dining spot in Notting Hill she's already notched up three Michelin stars as well as the top London slot in the Good Food Guide.

 This egg-focused, brunch-heavy restaurant comes from Ennismore (the same people behind the Hoxton hotels).
 There are all types of eggs - in burgers, omelettes, salads and even simple boiled eggs and soldiers if that's what you fancy.